enspirit/talktome/README.md

 ones are supported:

 ```
 TALKTOME_DEBUG                      when set enables the dumping of sent messages to ./tmp folder

 TALKTOME_EMAIL_DELIVERY             smtp, file or test (see ruby Mail library)
 TALKTOME_EMAIL_DEFAULT_FROM         default From: to use for email sending
 TALKTOME_EMAIL_DEFAULT_REPLYTO      default Reply-To: to use for email sending
 TALKTOME_EMAIL_DEFAULT_TO           default To: to use for email sending

 TALKTOME_EMAIL_SUBJECT              Set the subject of the default "contact us" email
 TALKTOME_EMAIL_FOOTER               Set the footer of the default "contact us" email

 TALKTOME_LAYOUTS_FOLDER             Set the folder to use for messaging layouts

 TALKTOME_SMTP_ADDRESS               host address for smtp sending
 TALKTOME_SMTP_PORT                  port of smtp server to use
 TALKTOME_SMTP_DOMAIN                sending domain
 TALKTOME_SMTP_USER                  user for smtp authentication
 TALKTOME_SMTP_PASSWORD              password for smtp authentication
 TALKTOME_SMTP_STARTTLS_AUTO         true or false (see ruby Mail library)
+TALKTOME_SMTP_OPENSSL_VERIFY_MODE   none or peer (see ruby Mail library).
+Defaults to peer.

 TALKTOME_BEARER_SECRET              secret for the webapi, to let send emails to anyone
 ```

 ## Hacking Talktome